Skip to main content Skip to navigation

 Core modules

-The first year follows the BSc Psychology core programme and gives an introduction to Education Studies through two Education Studies modules.
-Moving into the second year, we again bring two Education Studies modules into the Psychology offer.
-In your third year you can tailor the course to your interests through a range of optional modules across both departments.
+Year one follows the BSc Psychology core programme and gives an introduction to Education through two Education Studies modules.
+Moving into the year two, we again bring two Education modules into the Psychology offer.
+In year three you can tailor the course to your interests through a range of optional modules across both departments.

 In year three you will conduct an individual project showcasing the full range of intellectual and practical skills you have developed throughout your degree and choose six optional modules that interest you across the two disciplines.